-Where is the prostate gland located and what functions does it have?
+Where is the prostate gland located and what are its functions?

-The prostate, which is a part of the male reproductive system , is a gland that surrounds the outlet of the urinary bladder, just below the urinary bladder, in front of the intestines.
-The prostate, whose main task is to produce the liquid that protects the sperm and to keep the sperm in this liquid in a healthy way, also prevents urinary incontinence by squeezing the mouth of the bladder with the sphincter muscles.
-The prostate capsule, which is divided into three regions surrounded by a capsule, separates the prostate from other parts of the body.
+The prostate, which is a part of the male reproductive system, is a gland located just below the bladder, in front of the rectum.
+It surrounds the outlet of the bladder and secretes fluid.
+Its main function is to produce the fluid that protects sperm and to store sperm within this fluid.
+Additionally, the prostate, by contracting the sphincter muscles and tightening the bladder's opening, prevents urinary incontinence.
+The prostate is divided into three zones surrounded by a capsule, which separates it from other parts of the body.

 Pain during ejaculation